SarahMcN25/pands-problem-sheet/README.md

 ### - This program uses the if and else statements.
 ### - If the first statement is true the it will run the code.
 If it's false it will run the else statment (Sweigart 2015, p.
 38, 39)(VanderPlas 2016, p.
 40)
 ### - This is how the program determines if the current day is a weekend or weekday.

+# **weeklytask06-squareroot.py**
+### - > A function is like a mini program (Sweigart 2015, p.
+61)
+### - The code of this mini program/function is only executed when called (Sweigart 2015, p.
+62)
+### - Functions are used to organise code and make it more readable and resuable (VanderPlas 2016, p.
+41)
+### - There are two ways of using functions; def statements and lambda statements (VanderPlas 2016, p.
+41)
+### - A def statment is useful for any type of function wheras a lambda statment is used for creating short anomoyous functions (VanderPlas 2016, p.
+41)
+### - I have chosen to use a def statement as I want to define and organise my functions so they can be easily accessed and used again (VanderPlas 2016, p.
+42)
+### - The variables that are written within a function only exist in that function (Sweigart 2015, p.
+67)
+### - This is somehting that casused a bit of trouble when writing this program.
+Differiencating bwtween global scope vs local scope.
+Local scope being within a function.
+### - > Code in global scope cannot use any local variables (Sweigart 2015, p.
+67)
+### - In other words a variable within a funcation cannot be called on outside the function.
+One can only call the function itself.
+### - > When an expression is used with a return statement, the return value is what the expression evaluates to (Sweigart 2015, p.
+64)
+### - In other words you need to think about what you're asking and what the answer would be; the expression/argument and the answer/return value.
+### - For this program I created my own function for calculating approximation of positive floating-point number's square root.
+### - I based my code on Newton's formula; √ N ≈ ½(N/A + A) found at https://www.school-for-champions.com/algebrasquare_root_approx.htm#.YD5KOdNCfIW
+### - The idea of Newton's method according to the above website is to use an estaminated guess for A and then repeadedly use the answer in the formula as A until the correct answer is obtained.
+### - In this program I decided to divide the input number by 4 as my educated guess.
+### - I used a while loop to continue the equation until the statement was true in which case the else block comes into effect (VanderPlas 2016, p.
+40)(Sweigart 2015, p.
+38, 39)